 These latest moves by the Federal Reserve Bank are actions I have been advocating since writing my column "What the markets missed" on September 22, 2011.
 It actually goes further by putting everyone-the markets, the politicians, the corporations and small businesses-on notice.
 Fed support will be on-going.
 Why is that important?

 Because up until yesterday, the Fed's wait and see attitude toward additional stimulus created a great deal of uncertainty within the markets and the business world.
-It also created what I call a "start and stop economy."
-In such a business climate, both Fortune 500 corporations and small businesses cannot plan, cannot hire, and will not invest.
+It also created what I call a "start and stop economy.

 The Fed is not only removing any uncertainty that this might have been their last QE move, but goes a lot further by putting everyone on notice that they are committed to stimulate for as long as it takes--even after the economy starts to grow again.